AnaAquiles/CorticalDelam-MEA/README.md

 We believe that understanding baseline electrical activity is key to characterizing **oscillatory heterogeneity**, which can signal early markers of pathological responses like seizures.
 While this work focuses on cortical dysplasia and delamination, the analysis pipeline can be generalized to other models and signal processing tasks.

-So dive in, try it out — and feel free to reach out if you hit any roadblocks or have questions! 💬
+So dive in, try it out, and feel free to reach out if you hit any roadblocks or have questions! 💬

 ---